peter88213/nvhelp-en/source/nv_templates/index.rst

 template file.

--  First, a file select dialog asks for the new project’s file name (noveltree v1.4+).
+-  First, a file select dialog asks for the new project’s file name (novelibre v1.4+).
 If you cancel the dialog, you can select the file name later when saving the project.
 -  Then a second file select dialog asks for the template file to apply.